Samuel Reading Bertron: Biography

 Bertron Jr. was educated at Yale University.
 While at Yale, he was a member of Skull and Bones and played for the Yale Bulldogs football team in 1883 and 1884.
-According to family stories, Bertron's education was paid for by the McIlhenny family on the proviso he return to Port Gibson, Mississippi, after his graduation in 1885 and work for them.
-According to the Quarter-centenary Record of the Class of 1885, of Yale University, Bertron did return to Port Gibson on graduating.
-He was admitted to the bar for Mississippi in 1886.
+According to family stories, Bertron's education was paid for by the McIlhenny family on the proviso that he return to Port Gibson, Mississippi, after his graduation in 1885 and work for them.
+According to the Quarter-centenary Record of the Class of 1885 at Yale University, Bertron did return to Port Gibson after graduating.
+He was admitted to the bar in Mississippi in 1886.
 Bertron Jr.'s rise in business was meteoric.
 He was transferred to the East Coast Branch of the Equitable Mortgage Company in Boston in 1889.
 He was then transferred to the New York City office in 1892.
-There he admitted to the bar for New York.
+There he admitted himself to the bar for New York.
 Bertron gave up his law practice and left Equitable in 1894 to work for an investment company.
 In time, the company became his.

 Bertron met his wife, Caroline Maury Harding, in Port Gibson.
 They were married in 1888.
 Their one child, a daughter, Elizabeth Maury Bertron, married Snowden Andrews Fahnestock in 1910.
 She was his first wife.
 Two more followed after her.

 While in New York, Bertron was active as a part-time diplomat.
-In 1912, he helped peace negotiations between Italy and Turkey.
+In 1912, he helped with peace negotiations between Italy and Turkey.
 In 1917, he was appointed to join the Root commission to Russia, led by Elihu Root.
 He appeared before the Federal Electric Railways Commission.

 Bertron died on June 30, 1938, in Cove Neck, New York.
 He was buried at Wintergreen Cemetery in Port Gibson, Mississippi.